chris-nickerson/prompt-generator/README.md

 Consider the following when entering your prompt description:

-- **Clarity**: Be clear and specific about the task Claude should perform.
+- **Clarity**: Be clear and specific about the task the model should perform.
 Vague descriptions can lead to unpredictable results.
 - **Objective Definition**: Define the objective clearly.
 What is the intended output or result of the prompt?
 - **Specify Required Inputs**: Clearly indicate any specific inputs required for the task.
-For instance, if you need Claude to extract information from a particular type of text, mention that this text should be taken as input.
+For instance, if you need the model to extract information from a particular type of text, mention that this text should be taken as input.
 The tool is designed to automatically generate relevant test text based on your specified inputs.

 ## Installation and Setup